Aiven-Open/jdbc-connector-for-apache-kafka/docs/configuration_options.rst

   * SYNONYM

-  In most cased it only makes sense to have either Table or View, depending on the usecase.
+  In most cases it only makes sense to have either TABLE or VIEW.

   * Type: list
   * Default: [TABLE]